SCIENT·MANIFESTO

 Not every evolution is technological

-Not every organizational
+Not every organizational evolution requires advanced technology.

 Not every use of AI leads to innovation.